At any given time, approximately 900 research studies and clinical trials are occurring at Greenville Health System (GHS) in various areas.

 The consent form that you receive when you are invited to be a research subject includes some contact information if you have questions or concerns about the study.

-For more information concerning research study(s) and research-related risks or injuries, or to give comments, concerns or complaints, you may contact a representative of the Institutional Review Board of the Greenville Health System for information regarding your rights as a participant involved in a research.
+You may contact a representative of the Institutional Review Board (IRB) of GHS for information regarding your rights as a participant involved in a research.
 You may obtain the name and number of this person by calling (864) 455-8997.
+Questions and concerns for IRB may include:

 Spence Taylor, MD